 Equity Compensation.
-Under our Director compensation program, each Outside Director is to receive an annual award of fully-vested stock with a value equal to approximately \$175,000, rounded up or down such that only whole shares are issued.
-The annual grant, based on the closing price of our stock on June 2, 2014 (\$8.66), the effective date of the grant, resulted in a grant of 20,208 shares to each Outside Director, except for Mr. Mascarenas.
+Under our Director compensation program, each Outside Director is to receive an annual award of fully-vested stock with a value equal to approximately \$205,000, rounded up or down such that only whole shares are issued.
+The annual grant, based on the closing price of our stock on June 6, 2016 (\$9.81), the effective date of the grant, resulted in a grant of 20,898 shares to each Outside Director.
+The 2016 grants were made under the Amended and Restated Plan.
 Under our Director compensation program, should a Director be appointed after the date of the annual grant, the award amount would be prorated based on the period of the year during which the Director serves.
-As Mr. Mascarenas was elected to the Board of Directors on November 19, 2014, his award reflects a prorated period of service.
-Mr. Mascarenas received an award of fully-vested stock with a value equal to approximately \$92,852, based on the closing price of our stock on December 1, 2014 (\$9.54), the effective date of the grant, resulting in a grant of 9,733 shares.
-The 2014 grants were made under the Amended and Restated Plan.